 With the Picture-in-Picture effect, you arrange a photo or video against a background generated from the photo or video.
-This lets you achieve an interesting foreground-background collage.
+This lets you achieve an interesting foregroundbackground collage.
 The effect is great for presenting portrait photos or portrait videos in an appealing way.
-You can find the effect inthe Toolbox under the Objects tab in the Object Effects section.